 Your landlord can start an eviction lawsuit only for certain good reasons.
-For example, if you get behind on rent, break other terms of the lease agreement, or stay longer than the term (length) of the lease without the landlord's permission.
+For example, if you get behind on rent (but not during the eviction moratorium, which is active until June 30, 2021), break other terms of the lease agreement, or your landlord wants to sell the home you live in or move into your rental unit.

-If you fall behind in rent, your landlord must give a 14-Day Notice to Pay or Vacate.
+If you fall behind in rent, your landlord must give a 14-Day Notice.
 Read My Landlord Just Gave Me a 14-Day Notice to Pay or Vacate.

-If your landlord believes you are breaking other rules in your lease, your landlord must give you a 10-Day Notice to Comply or Vacate.
+If your landlord believes you are breaking other rules in your lease, your landlord must give you a 10-Day Notice.
 Read My Landlord Just Gave Me a 10-Day Notice to Comply or Vacate.

-If your landlord thinks you are engaging in extreme behavior, such as destroying the property, or illegal activity on the property, the landlord can give you a 3-Day Notice to Quit.
+If your landlord thinks you are engaging in extreme behavior, such as destroying the property, or illegal activity on the property, the landlord can give you a 3-Day Notice.
 Read My Landlord Just Gave Me a 3-Day Notice to Quit and get legal help right away.